tHeBeStXu/CustomProceduralRigTool/README.md

 arms, 2 spines and multi legs.

 # How to install:
-1. Download the project file and unzip it somewhere in the computer, make ture to remember the directory of the unzip file location;
+1. Download the project file and unzip it somewhere in the computer, make ture to remember the directory of the unzip file location
-2. Open Maya 2017+ and open script Editor;
+2. Open Maya 2017+ and open script Editor
-3. New a Python tab, and enter following scrip;
+3. New a Python tab, and enter following script

 Dir = 'X:\WHERE\YOU\PUT\THE\FILE'
 import sys